GoogleContainerTools/kpt-config-sync/docs/custom-metric-filter.md

 This guide includes instructions for how to adjust filters, modify exporters, or opt out of exporting metrics all together.

-Note: This workaround applies to Config Sync v1.8+, when custom monitoring was integrated.

-## Default metrics pipeline config (v1.12+)
+## Default metrics pipeline config

 Config Sync will check for the default credential in the environment when starting up.
 For a GKE cluster which always have a default service account,